Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Introduction

 Moreover, there is no weakest type of infinite memory with restricted use.
 Hence, upper and lower bounds on the strategy complexity of an objective can be only be tight \emph{relative} to the considered alternative strategy classes (e.g., the canonical classes mentioned above). }

-The upper bound tells us that a certain amount/type of memory is sufficient for a good strategy, while the lower bound tells us what is not sufficient.
-By Rand(X) (resp.\ Det(X)) we denote the classes of randomized (resp.\ deterministic) strategies that use memory of size/type X. SC denotes a step counter, and F denotes arbitrary finite memory.
+The upper bound tells us that a certain amount/type of memory is sufficient for a good ($\eps$-optimal, resp.\ optimal) strategy, while the lower bound tells us what is not sufficient.
+By Rand(X) (resp.\ Det(X)) we denote the classes of randomized (resp.\ deterministic) strategies that use memory of size/type X. SC denotes a step counter (aka a discrete global clock), and F denotes arbitrary finite memory.
 1-bit is a special case of F, where only 1 bit of memory is used.
-Positional means that no memory is used.
+Positional (aka memoryless or stationary) means that no memory is used.
 E.g., a lower bound $\neg$Rand(SC) means that randomized strategies that use just a step counter are not sufficient.